scottmk/ti4-reference/docs/factions/te/bastion.md

     ### **Galvanize**

-    When a game effect instructs a player to <span style="font-variant:small-caps;">galvanize</span> a unit, they place a galvanize token beneath it if it does not have one. <span style="font-variant:small-caps;">Galvanized</span> units roll 1 additional die for combat rolls and unit abilities.
+    When a game effect instructs a player to galvanize a unit, they place a galvanize token beneath it if it does not have one.
+Galvanized units roll 1 additional die for combat rolls and unit abilities.

     ### **Phoenix Standard**

-    At the end of combat, you may <span style="font-variant:small-caps;">galvanize</span> 1 of your units that participated.
+    At the end of combat, you may galvanize 1 of your units that participated.

 -   ## __Flagship__